William Fox-Pitt

 William Speed Lane Fox-Pitt MBE (born 2 January 1969) is an English equestrian who competes in eventing.
 His career highlights include winning three Olympic medals in the team event, with silver in 2004 and 2012, and bronze in 2008.
 At the World Equestrian Games, he won team gold and individual silver in 2010, and team silver and individual bronze in 2014.
 He also won World team medals in 2002 and 2006.
 At the European Championships, he has won six team gold medals, as well as Individual silver in 1997 and 2005, and Individual bronze in 2013.
 He is the recordman CCI*****'s winner with 14 grand slam titles.
-In 2011, he became the first rider to win five different five-star events, having won the Burghley Horse Trials a record six times (1994, 2002, 2005, 2007, 2008 and 2011), Rolex Kentucky three times (2010, 2012, 2014), Stars of Pau twice (2011, 2013), the Badminton Horse Trials twice (2004, 2015), and the Luhmühlen Horse Trials once (2008).
+In 2011, he became the first rider to win five different five-star events, having won the Burghley Horse Trials a record six times (1994, 2002, 2005, 2007, 2008, and 2011), Rolex Kentucky three times (2010, 2012, 2014), Stars of Pau twice (2011, 2013), the Badminton Horse Trials twice (2004, 2015), and the Luhmühlen Horse Trials once (2008).
 A serious fall in 2015 left him in a coma for two weeks, but he came back to make the British eventing team and attend the 2016 Summer Olympics.
 He was appointed Member of the Order of the British Empire (MBE) in the 2018 Birthday Honours.

-Family background and education
+Early life and education

 Fox-Pitt was born in Hampstead, the eldest son of William Oliver Lane Fox-Pitt (1932-2012, known as Oliver) and Marietta Speed.
 His father competed in many sports, and in addition had a career in the city, founding an investment bank now known as Fox-Pitt Kelton Cochran Caronia Waller.
 Oliver and Marietta were both equestrian competitors, riding at Badminton and Burghley, and his siblings have been very successful as well.
 His paternal grandfather was Major-General "Billy" Fox-Pitt DSO MC a Dorset landowner who served in both World Wars and was a founding officer of the Welsh Guards.

 Fox-Pitt was educated at Wellesley House School in Kent, Eton College and the Goldsmiths, University of London.

 Fox-Pitt began riding at age four.
 At 13, he stopped riding because he feared he would be bullied by his peers.
-With the encouragement of his parents, Fox-Pitt began his outstanding career in eventing at the age of 15.

 He is married to former eventer and current ITV Racing presenter Alice Plunkett.
-They have four children: Oliver, Thomas, Chloe, and Emily.
+They have four children.